Edgar Cortright: Career

-Cortright enlisted in the United States Navy in September 1941 where he was a Lieutenant.
-He went on to work at the Lewis Flight Propulsion Laboratory (now the Glenn Research Center) at NACA, in Cleveland, Ohio.
+Cortright joined the Naval Reserve Officer Training Corps in 1941 and served as a United States Navy officer during World War II, advancing to the rank of Lieutenant.
+His final military assignment was as a Program Manager for supercharging the Vought F4U Corsair.
+He left the Navy to pursue graduate education and then went on to work at the Lewis Flight Propulsion Laboratory (now the Glenn Research Center) at NACA, in Cleveland, Ohio.
 There, he held the positions of Aeronautical Research Scientist (1948); Head of Small Supersonic Tunnels Section (1949–1954); and Chief, Eight-by-Six-Foot Supersonic Wind Tunnel Branch (1954–1958).

 NASA

-He joined the newly formed NASA agency (successor to the NACA) as a founding member in 1958 and worked at NASA Headquarters in Washington D.C. where he was Chief of Advanced Technology (1958–1959); Assistant Director for Lunar and Planetary Programs, Office of Space Flight Programs, (1960–61); Deputy Director for Space Science and Applications (1961–1963); Deputy Associate Administrator for Space Science and Applications (1963–1968); and Deputy Associate Administrator, Office of Manned Space Flight, (1968).
+He joined the newly formed NASA agency (successor to the NACA) as a founding member in 1958 and worked at NASA Headquarters in Washington, D.C., where he was Chief of Advanced Technology (1958–1959); Assistant Director for Lunar and Planetary Programs, Office of Space Flight Programs, (1960–61); Deputy Director for Space Science and Applications (1961–1963); Deputy Associate Administrator for Space Science and Applications (1963–1968); and Deputy Associate Administrator, Office of Manned Space Flight, (1968).

 He was awarded the NASA Distinguished Service Medal in October 1967.

-He was Director of the Langley Research Center in Hampton, Virginia from 1968–1975.
+He was Director of the Langley Research Center in Hampton, Virginia, from 1968 to 1975.
 Following the spacecraft explosion during the Apollo 13 spaceflight in April 1970, Cortright was appointed chairman of the Apollo 13 Review Board which was established to investigate the cause of the accident.
 The Board reported its findings to NASA in June 1970.